 If you have not registered on time you will lose a place on a Solicitors course.
 It is strongly recommended that you should personally lodge your papers at the offices of the Law Society rather than sending them by post or via a third party (see p.8).

 5. SITTING THE ADMISSIONS TEST

-Date of Test: Saturday, 12 December 2020
+Date of Test: Wednesday, 14 th December 2022

-Full details will be notified to applicants in December
+ull details will be notified to applicants at the end of November

 Venue Queen's University Belfast

-Admissions Test
+Description of Admissions Test